woakes070048/StartupCircle/README.md

 # StartupCircle
-Community of local Startups founders, entrepreneurs and aspiring entrepreneurs helping each other
+Community of local Startups founders, entrepreneurs and aspiring entrepreneurs helping each other.

 Things to consider while posting to the group: